-The Pacific Northwest Trail begins near the Continental Divide in Glacier National Park and travels more than 1,200 miles through Montana, Idaho, and Washington before reaching its western terminus at the Pacific Ocean near Cape Alava.
+Beginning at the Continental Divide in Glacier National Park this exciting new national trail travels over 1,200 miles through Montana, Idaho, and Washington before reaching the Pacific Ocean near Cape Alava.

 The Pacific Northwest Trail travels through rugged, remote wilderness and downtown Main Streets in small communities.
 In some areas, hundreds of thousands of people enjoy this national treasure each year while in others, only a handful of people walk the trail.
-Some travel only a few miles, while others complete a “thru-hike” of the entire trail in one season.
+Some travel only a few miles, while others complete a “thru-hike” of the entire trail in one season